Top 5 reasons to choose filters over bottled water

 An EWG investigation found that PET plastics – the kind used to make plastic water bottles marked with a “1” on the bottom – can contain dozens of chemical additives, manufacturing impurities and breakdown byproducts.
 That’s more than 80 additional contaminants that could be leaching into your water.

 Bottom line: Get a reusable glass or stainless steel bottle, and fill it with filtered tap water.

 4. The trash

-EPA statistics show that less than 32 percent of PET plastic bottles and jars were recycled in 2014.3 That means the other 68 percent was left to clog landfills, harm wildlife and pollute waterways.
-In fact, the marine conservation organization Oceana estimates that up to 20 million tons of plastic ends up in our oceans each year,4 with some collecting into huge free-floating landfills like the Pacific Garbage Patch, which is estimated to be about the size of Texas.5
+EPA statistics show that less than 30 percent of PET plastic bottles and jars were recycled in 2018.3 That means the other 70 percent was left to clog landfills, harm wildlife and pollute waterways.
+In fact, the marine conservation organization Oceana estimates that up to 20 million tons of plastic end up in our oceans each year,4 with some collecting to form huge, free-floating landfills like the Pacific Garbage Patch, which is estimated to be about the size of Texas.5

 5. The wasted energy

 In extreme circumstances, bottled water might be the best bet.
-Residents of Flint, Mich., for example, are relying on bottled water until their tap water is safe again.
+Residents of Flint, Mich., for example, were forced to rely on bottled water when their tap water was considered unsafe to drink.
+And natural disasters, such as the hurricanes and wildfires caused by the climate crisis, may make tap water undrinkable.
+In that type of situation, bottled water is often the only option.
 But for almost everyone else, filtered tap water is the clear winner.